 2. Check around your doors and windows.

-The caulking around the doors and windows serves as a seal against the weather.
+The weatherstripping around the doors and windows serves as a seal against the weather.
 The delightful, cozy warm air inside your house can leak out of the home.
 That makes your heating system work harder.
-Repairing any caulking that needs it can help you keep your home nice and toasty – and it will make your home more energy efficient (and thus lower your heating bill.)
-Take some time to inspect your caulking and make necessary repairs.
+Repairing any spots that need fixing can help you keep your home nice and toasty – and it will make your home more energy-efficient (and thus lower your heating bill.)
+Take some time to make necessary repairs.

 3. Maintain your heating system.

-Enlist the services of a trustworthy technician and have them check over your furnace and your heating system.
+Enlist the services of a trustworthy technician and have them check over your heating system.
 It’s better to find out about a problem before the temperatures get super cold.
-Otherwise, you might find yourself with your teeth chattering as you shiver and wait for someone to fix the heat…when they’re available.
+Otherwise, you might find yourself with your teeth chattering as you shiver and wait for someone to fix the heat.
 By getting a maintenance check of your heating, you can make sure that your home will stay nice and warm all winter.

 4. Put away garden hoses.

 Before you put away any outdoor garden hoses, make sure to drain them of water.
 Then put them indoors.

 Yep, we know that gutters are gross.
 Cleaning the gutters is on no one’s “favorite things to do” list.
 But it’s got to be done.
 Leaves and debris are problematic because they can block water that needs to escape.
 That water can cause damage to your home because it builds up and just sits there.
 Before the rainy, gross weather of Atlanta winter hits, clean out the gutters.

 If there are any tree branches that are getting too close to the house, you might want to have them trimmed before they crash-land into your house.
 Though most likely your home insurance covers fallen trees, it’s best to not have to deal with it at all.